rixx/books.rixx.de/data/reviews/lois-mcmaster-bujold/memory/index.md

   text: The previous book in the series.
 - book: lois-mcmaster-bujold/shards-of-honour
   text: The first book in the series.
+- book: lois-mcmaster-bujold/komarr
+  text: The next book in the series.
 review:
   date_read:
   - 2019-08-07